t-aevyz/aevyz.github.io/_posts/2017-03-28-My-First-Post.md

 #### The Text Body
 In the text body you are free to post whatever you want.
 You are free to use Markdown or HTML in this section.
 Furthermore, you can use the Liquid Template Language, which will shall elaborate on in another post.

-Your best bet in understanding Markdown is to simply read the [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), as it explains the formatting in a far better way then I could.
+Your best bet in understanding Markdown is to simply read the [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), as it explains the formatting in a far better way then I could

+>#### For images
+>For images, it is advisable to create separate folders for each post's images to make organization simpler.
+This theme comes with a folder called `images` by default, which you should use.
+Whilst it is *not necessarily* required to have alt and title-text, it does allow you to provide information to your users and [search engines](https://yoast.com/image-seo/).